 Caution: Fake Shop!

-Christmas is approaching fast and the Internet may tempt one or another to try making a good bargain.
+The Internet may tempt one or another to try making a good bargain.
 Particularly premium brand goods, like fashion or electronics, are in high demand.

 Beware of the trap